 A new article in the scientific journal Nature, reports the discovery of a new group of Archaea, the Lokiarchaeota (or ‘Loki’ for short).

 “The puzzle of the origin of the eukaryotic cell is extremely complicated, as many pieces are still missing.
 We hoped that Loki would reveal a few more pieces of the puzzle, but when we obtained the first results, we couldn’t believe our eyes.
-The data simply looked spectacular”, says Thijs Ettema, Faculty at SciLifeLab and Facility manager at the Microbial Single Cell Genomics facility, who lead the scientific team that carried out the study.
+The data simply looked spectacular”, says Thijs Ettema, Faculty at SciLifeLab and Unit manager at the Microbial Single Cell Genomics unit, who lead the scientific team that carried out the study.

 “By studying its genome, we found that Loki represents an intermediate form in-between the simple cells of microbes, and the complex cell types of eukaryotes”, says Thijs Ettema.

 When Loki was placed in the Tree of Life, this idea was confirmed.

 “Loki formed a well-supported group with the eukaryotes in our analyses”, says Lionel Guy, one of the senior scientists involved in the study from Uppsala University.